1. I just received notice I am being furloughed from my civil service position. Do I have a right to appeal the personnel action?

 Rules of the Commission provide you may represent yourself (pro se) at an appeal hearing.
 The agency that furloughed you, however, must be represented by an attorney.
 It may be advantageous for you to have an attorney, but it is certainly not required.
 You are responsible for securing your own attorney.
 Many County Bar Associations have a lawyer referral service.
-The lawyer referral service can assist you in identifying an appropriate attorney, but you are entirely responsible for negotiating and paying the attorney’s fees.
+The lawyer referral service can assist you in identifying an appropriate attorney, but you are entirely responsible for negotiating and paying attorney fees.

 7. What is a civil service hearing?

 A civil service hearing follows procedure similar to, but not quite as formal as, a regular court room proceeding.
 The hearings are open to the public.
 Witnesses are sworn in, evidence is introduced, and both sides have an opportunity to cross-examine witnesses.
 Presiding over the hearing will be any one or all of the State Civil Service Commissioners, or a Hearing Officer.
 Statements of witnesses will not be accepted as evidence.
 If you want a witness to testify, the witness must be at the hearing.
-If you need a subpoena to require a witness to attend the hearing, the Commission will issue a subpoena for you to serve on the witness.
+If you need a subpoena to require a witness to attend the hearing, the Commission will issue a subpoena for you to serve the witness.

 8. What will happen at my hearing?

 If you are a regular status civil service employee who has been furloughed, the agency that furloughed you will have the burden of proof at the hearing.
-This means the agency will be required to prove your furlough is justified due to either a lack of work or a lack of funds.
+This means the agency will be required to prove your furlough is justified due to either a lack of work or lack of funds.
 The agency will also be required to prove to the Commission it followed all of the procedures required in order to properly implement a civil service furlough.
 As a regular status civil service employee, you will have no burden of proof at the hearing.
-You will, however, be expected to respond to the agency’s evidence if you dispute its accuracy.
+You will, however, be expected to respond to the agency's evidence if you dispute its accuracy.
 You may respond by presenting either documents or testimony of your own.

-If you are a probationary status civil service employee who has been furloughed, it will be your responsibility to provide the Commission with evidence that proves your discrimination claim.
-After you have presented your evidence, the agency that furloughed you will have an opportunity to explain why your furlough is justified either due to a lack of work or a lack of funds.
+If you are a probationary status civil service employee who has been furloughed, it will be your responsibility to provide the Commission with evidence proving your discrimination claim.
+After you have presented your evidence, the agency that furloughed you will have an opportunity to explain why your furlough is justified either due to a lack of work or lack of funds.
 The Commission will then decide whether it believes you were discriminated against or you were properly furloughed.

 9. What will happen after the hearing is over?

 After a hearing is complete, a transcript will be prepared and submitted to the Commission.
 Both parties at the hearing may also have an opportunity to present written statements (legal Briefs) which will be due within a period of time established by the Commission after a discussion at the conclusion of the hearing.
-After the hearing if there are no Briefs, or after the last Brief is received, the record is closed.
-Following the close of the record, the Commission has ninety (90) calendar days to review the full record and issue a decision.
-A copy of the Commission’s decision will be mailed to the parties and the attorneys involved in the hearing.
-A copy of the decision will also be posted on the State Civil Service Commission’s website at www.scsc.pa.gov under "Hearings and Appeals" and then "Civil Service Adjudications".
+After the hearing if there are no Briefs or after the last Brief is received the record is closed.
+Following the close of the record, the Commission generally has ninety (90) calendar days to review the full record and issue a decision.
+A copy of the Commission's decision will be mailed to the parties and the attorneys involved in the hearing.
+A copy of the decision will also be posted on the Commission's website at www.scsc.pa.gov under "Hearings and Appeals" and then "Civil Service Adjudications".